till-s/SDRAM-controller/README.md

 controller since this is easy to add externally and not required by the controller itself.

+## Additional Pipeline Stage

+When setting the generic `INP_REG_G => true` then a pipeline stage is added to the bus interface which decouples several address comparisons from the bus-interface ports.
+This may be beneficial for timing closure but adds one clock cycle of latency.
+The max. throughput is not affected.

 ## License

 The SDRAM controller is released under the [European-Union Public